 A cash lump sum or income from an Equity Release Scheme may reduce the borrowers’ eligibility to state benefits – if we feel that any of your benefits would be impacted or your tax status changed we will advise you of this.

-Equity Release will reduce the value of your estate and may leave nothing to pass on as an inheritance – We would recommend that you discuss this with your family before making a decision.
+Equity Release in Liverpool will reduce the value of your estate and may leave nothing to pass on as an inheritance – We would recommend that you discuss this with your family before making a decision.

 Equity Release could affect your entitlement to means tested benefits.